-It’s part of the job: Barty says she won’t follow Osaka in boycotting media during French Open
+It’s part of the job: Barty, Nadal won’t follow Osaka in boycotting media during French Open

 It’s a phenomenal error: French tennis head slams Naomi Osaka’s decision to boycott press conference

+“We won’t have the recognition that we have around the world, and we will not be that popular.”

+Osaka, the world number two, risks fines of up to $20,000 for skipping news conferences at the French Open which starts on Sunday.

-However, 2019 French Open winner Barty says carrying out media duties is part and parcel of the job.
+The 23-year-old’s closest rival and 2019 French Open winner Ashleigh Barty said carrying out media duties is part and parcel of the job.

 “We know what we sign up for as professional tennis players,” the 25-year-old Australian said.

 “I can’t really comment on what Naomi is feeling or her decisions she makes.
-At times press conference are hard of course but it’s also not something that bothers me.

-“I’ve never had problems answering questions.
+At times press conferences are hard of course but it’s also not something that bothers me.
+I’ve never had problems answering questions.
 It’s not something that’s ever fazed me too much.

-“And it certainly doesn’t keep me up at night what I say and hear or what you guys ask me.”
+And it certainly doesn’t keep me up at night what I say and hear or what you guys ask me.”

 Respond to this article with a post